gunesevitan/cs/[Course] Introduction to Programming in C - Duke University/Course 1 - Programming Fundamentals/README.md

-#### This is the directory of quiz answers, assignments and related files from the course "Programming Fundamentals" by Duke University on Coursera. ####
+#### This is the directory of quiz answers and assignments from the course "Programming Fundamentals" by Duke University on Coursera. ####

-* Modules have quiz answers and assignment solutions from the chapters.
+* C files have quiz answers and assignment solutions from the each week.

 ------------------------------------------------------------